Airbnb (NASDAQ:ABNB) Price Target Increased to $100.00 by Analysts at Morgan Stanley

-Airbnb (NASDAQ:ABNB – Get Rating) had its target price lifted by Morgan Stanley from $80.00 to $100.00 in a research report report published on Thursday, Benzinga reports.
-The firm currently has an underweight rating on the stock.
+Airbnb (NASDAQ:ABNB – Get Rating) had its price target upped by Morgan Stanley from $80.00 to $100.00 in a report released on Thursday, Benzinga reports.
+The firm currently has an “underweight” rating on the stock.
+Morgan Stanley’s target price would suggest a potential downside of 24.01% from the stock’s current price.

-ABNB has been the subject of several other reports.
-Mizuho increased their target price on shares of Airbnb from $110.00 to $125.00 and gave the company a neutral rating in a research note on Wednesday, February 15th.
-UBS Group lifted their target price on Airbnb from $114.00 to $130.00 and gave the stock a neutral rating in a report on Wednesday, February 15th.
-Susquehanna boosted their target price on Airbnb from $135.00 to $155.00 and gave the stock a positive rating in a research report on Wednesday, February 15th.
-Susquehanna Bancshares decreased their price target on Airbnb from $150.00 to $135.00 and set a positive rating for the company in a research report on Wednesday, November 2nd.
-Finally, Barclays lifted their price target on Airbnb from $105.00 to $128.00 and gave the stock an equal weight rating in a research note on Wednesday, February 15th.
-Three research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and sixteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of Hold and an average price target of $140.41.
+ABNB has been the subject of several other research reports.
+Royal Bank of Canada increased their target price on Airbnb from $110.00 to $135.00 and gave the stock a “sector perform” rating in a research report on Wednesday, February 15th.
+Canaccord Genuity Group increased their target price on Airbnb from $145.00 to $165.00 and gave the stock a “buy” rating in a research report on Wednesday, February 15th.
+Robert W. Baird increased their target price on Airbnb from $100.00 to $125.00 and gave the stock a “neutral” rating in a research report on Wednesday, February 15th.
+Susquehanna increased their target price on Airbnb from $135.00 to $155.00 and gave the stock a “positive” rating in a research report on Wednesday, February 15th.
+Finally, Credit Suisse Group increased their target price on Airbnb from $154.00 to $160.00 and gave the stock a “neutral” rating in a research report on Wednesday, February 15th.
+Three analysts have rated the stock with a sell rating, fourteen have issued a hold rating and sixteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $140.41.

-Several hedge funds have recently modified their holdings of ABNB.
-Bank Pictet & Cie Asia Ltd. boosted its holdings in Airbnb by 13.3% in the 4th quarter.
-Bank Pictet & Cie Asia Ltd. now owns 8,571 shares of the company’s stock valued at $733,000 after purchasing an additional 1,006 shares during the period.
-Axxcess Wealth Management LLC grew its position in Airbnb by 91.8% during the fourth quarter.
-Axxcess Wealth Management LLC now owns 3,883 shares of the company’s stock worth $332,000 after buying an additional 1,859 shares in the last quarter.
-III Capital Management bought a new position in Airbnb during the fourth quarter valued at about $641,000.
-Resurgent Financial Advisors LLC acquired a new position in Airbnb in the 4th quarter valued at approximately $60,000.
-Finally, CI Private Wealth LLC bought a new stake in shares of Airbnb in the 4th quarter worth approximately $1,894,000.
-39.02% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in ABNB.
+American National Bank increased its holdings in shares of Airbnb by 886.7% in the 4th quarter.
+American National Bank now owns 296 shares of the company’s stock valued at $25,000 after acquiring an additional 266 shares during the period.
+First Horizon Advisors Inc. grew its stake in Airbnb by 326.0% during the 2nd quarter.
+First Horizon Advisors Inc. now owns 328 shares of the company’s stock worth $28,000 after buying an additional 251 shares during the last quarter.
+Glassman Wealth Services purchased a new position in Airbnb during the 2nd quarter worth $33,000.
+Mine & Arao Wealth Creation & Management LLC. grew its stake in Airbnb by 65.8% during the 2nd quarter.
+Mine & Arao Wealth Creation & Management LLC. now owns 378 shares of the company’s stock worth $33,000 after buying an additional 150 shares during the last quarter.
+Finally, RFP Financial Group LLC purchased a new position in Airbnb during the 4th quarter worth $34,000.
+39.02% of the stock is currently owned by hedge funds and other institutional investors.

 Airbnb Company Profile